top of page

 00:00 / 02:59

-On Wednesday, November 23rd, 2022, organ firm Czelusniak et Dugal, Inc. of Northampton, MA returned to Sts.
-Peter and Paul Church and re-installed a completely restored Swell Expression Motor and Organ Console Rolltop.
+On Wednesday, November 23rd, 2022, the organ firm Czelusniak et Dugal, Inc. of Northampton, MA returned to Sts.
+Peter and Paul Church and reinstalled a completely restored Swell Expression Motor and Organ Console Rolltop.
 This was an exciting day, as both the Swell Expression Motor and Rolltop had been broken for several years.
 The first Mass during which the Swell Expression was used was the Thanksgiving Day Mass, and several parishioners noted the gradual increase and decrease of sound.

 Both of these items required custom repairs done by the master craftsmen in the repair shop of Czelusniak et Dugal, Inc: